 Author’s note: The use of robotic process automation (RPA) is gaining momentum in the financial services industry.
-The first installment of this five-part series focuses on the common pitfalls banks encounter when planning for and deploying software bots.
+The first installment of this four-part series focuses on the common pitfalls banks encounter when planning for and deploying software bots.
 The second looks at seven steps banks can take to automate efficiently and derive long-term value from their RPA investment.
 In the third installment, we look at where banks are seeing the greatest ROI on their RPA initiatives.
 The fourth installment looks at what banks should be thinking about when moving from proof of concept-based, task-level RPA to overall operations transformation.

 A multimillion-dollar commercial loan gets approved in 45 minutes.
 A voice command to your intelligent personal assistant pays your credit card bill.
 A trade settlement bot reduces the reconciliation time for a failed transaction from several minutes to a quarter of a second.
 These examples showcase how banks and other financial services companies are now putting robotic process automation (RPA) to serious use.